 Indexing is basically a list or database of journals by a Journal Indexing agency or organization which selects the journal after checking various parameters and aspects according to their rules and regulations.

-How the author gets to benefit from Indexing?
+How does the author gets benefits from Indexing?

 As we have discussed there are many agencies and organizations which select the journal to keep in their list called Indexing of journal.